-Upon discovering the event, CPL moved quickly to investigate and respond to the event, assess the security of CPL systems, and identify potentially affected individuals.
-Further, CPL notified federal law enforcement regarding the event.
-CPL is also working to implement additional safeguards and training to its employees.
-CPL is providing access to credit monitoring services for one (1) year through Experian, to individuals whose personal information was potentially affected by this event, at no cost to these individuals.
+Upon learning of the event, Emerson College moved quickly to respond and identify potentially affected individuals.
+Emerson College is also working to implement additional safeguards and evaluating alternatives to Vendor's product.
+Emerson College is providing individuals whose personal information was potentially affected by this incident with access to credit monitoring services for one (1) year through Experian at no cost to the individuals.

-Additionally, CPL is providing impacted individuals with guidance on how to better protect against identity theft and fraud.
-CPL is providing individuals with information on how to place a fraud alert and security freeze on one's credit file, the contact details for the national consumer reporting agencies, information on how to obtain a free credit report, a reminder to remain vigilant for incidents of fraud and identity theft by reviewing account statements and monitoring free credit reports, and encouragement to contact the Federal Trade Commission, their state Attorney General, and law enforcement to report attempted or actual identity theft and fraud.
+Additionally, Emerson College is providing impacted individuals with guidance on how to better protect against identity theft and fraud, information on how to place a fraud alert and security freeze on one's credit file, the contact details for the national consumer reporting agencies, information on how to obtain a free credit report, a reminder to remain vigilant for incidents of fraud and identity theft by reviewing account statements and monitoring free credit reports, and encouragement to contact the Federal Trade Commission, their state Attorney General, and law enforcement to report attempted or actual identity theft and fraud.
+Emerson College is also notifying regulators, as required.